jason-victor1/Gas-Intro/README.md

 # Gas Introduction

-This readme provides a comprehensive introduction to gas concepts in Ethereum, covering transaction fees, gas prices, mining incentives, computational measures in transactions, and a step by step guide to sending a transaction in Ethereum’s test network.
+I created this readme to share what I've learned about gas concepts in Ethereum, covering transaction fees, gas prices, mining incentives, computational measures in transactions, and a step-by-step guide to sending a transaction in Ethereum’s test network.

 ## Table of Contents